Nimesia/google-storage-cfml/README.md

 Download the Json key file from your GCP console, copy it into your project directory.

-The followings are the public methods you can use:
+The followings are the public **methods** you can use:

 * getFile

  Get details of file.
-Return struct;
+Return struct.

   ```sh
   getFile( rrequired String fileId )